JeremyKTH/Gearbox-Oil-Conditioning-System/README.md

 * Controller_TF

 ## Simulink_Folder
-The simulink files are used for real time simulation of the Gearbox Oil Conditioning System as well as inspecting the controller performances.
+The simulink files are used for initial simulation of the system identification models as well as inspecting the controller performances.
 * Simulink_ARMAX
 * Simulink_SS
 * Simulink_TF